aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/08-advanced-js-OOP.md

 ```

 By just adding the event listener inside a function and then immediately invoking it, we get all the benefits of closures.

+## Objects

+### Sealing and freezing objects

+Both these methods return the same object, but with different behavior.

+- `Object.seal(obj)` : seals an object, meaning you can't add or remove properties from it, but you can still modify the existing properties
+- `Object.freeze(obj)` : freezes an object, meaning you can't add, remove, or modify any properties on it

 ## Functional Programming